garys-esri/geodev-dc-labs/runtime-workshop/exercises/macOS/Swift/Exercise 4 Buffer and Query.md

     }
     ```

-1. In `ViewController`, declare two fields of the type of your new delegate class, one for the map and one for the scene:
+1. In `ViewController`, declare a field of the type of your new delegate class:

     ```
     fileprivate let bufferAndQueryTouchDelegateMap: BufferAndQueryTouchDelegate
-    fileprivate let bufferAndQueryTouchDelegateScene: BufferAndQueryTouchDelegate
     ```

-1. In `ViewController`, declare and instantiate two fields of type `AGSGraphicOverlay`, one for the map and one for the scene.
-These are the graphics overlays you will use to display the point that the user clicks and the buffer around it.
-Later, you will add these overlays to the map and scene.
-For now, just declare and instantiate them:
+1. In `ViewController`, declare and instantiate a field of type `AGSGraphicOverlay`.
+This is the graphics overlay you will use to display the point that the user clicks and the buffer around it.
+Later, you will add this overlay to the map.
+For now, just declare and instantiate it:

     ```
     fileprivate let bufferAndQueryMapGraphics = AGSGraphicsOverlay()
-    fileprivate let bufferAndQuerySceneGraphics = AGSGraphicsOverlay()
     ```

 1. Implement an initializer for your `ViewController` class.
 In this initializer, instantiate the delegates you declared above, and don’t forget to call `super.init`: